CoinBlack/blackcoin-more/README.md

 ### 13.2
 The release branch for Blackcoin More 13.2.x.
 It is intended to contain stable and functional code that has been thoroughly tested and reviewed.

-### 22.x
-The release branch for Blackcoin More 22.x.
-Contains functional but experimental code.

 ### 25.x
 The release branch for Blackcoin More 25.x.
+Contains functional but experimental code.

+### 26.x
+The release branch for Blackcoin More 26.x.
 Contains functional but highly experimental code.